qtile/qtile/docs/manual/install/index.rst

 Qtile
 -----

-With the dependencies in place, you can now install the stable version of qtile from PyPI:
+You can install the stable version of Qtile from PyPI with one of these
+commands:

 .. code-block:: bash

    pip install qtile
+   pip install qtile[x11]  # Also install X11 backend Python dependencies pip install qtile[wayland]  # Or Wayland backend Python dependencies

 Or install qtile-git with: